Blendify/blender-manual/trunk/blender_docs/manual/animation/drivers/introduction.rst

 The main area of the :doc:`Drivers editor </editors/drivers_editor>` shows an :doc:`F-Curve </editors/graph_editor/fcurves/introduction>` that
-represents the driver.
+represents the driver function.

-The **X axis** maps the output value of the driver.
-The units depend on the driver configuration.
+The **X axis** maps the output value of the driver configuration.
+The units depend on the setup.

 The **Y axis** shows the value applied to the target property.
 The units depend on the property.